 Absolutely.
 There is no penalty for guessing in the LSAT.
 For example, if you have ten seconds left and four questions unanswered on a section, you should just randomly guess on all of them.

 All questions count the same, so answer the easy questions first.
 The easier questions are usually at the beginning of the section, and the harder ones in the end.
+The exception is the critical thinking section, where questions are ranked according to the logic and organization of the text.

 Make educated guesses.
 You have a better chance of choosing the right answer if you can rule out one or more answer choices for multiple-choice questions.

+On the LSAT, it’s perfectly legitimate to leave questions unanswered, or even not address them at all, based on your strategy.
+No additional penalty points are deducted for unanswered questions.
 Skip questions that you really can’t answer.
 No points are deducted if an answer is left blank.

 While a high LSAT score does not guarantee entry into law school, a low score does render acceptance into selective schools unlikely.
 Most law schools value the undergraduate GPA and the LSAT score roughly equally, but some place more emphasis on one or the other.
 If your undergraduate program or university is not particularly renowned, admissions officers may place more weight on your LSAT score.
 While GPA and LSAT are the most important factors, there are also other ones: your personal statement, reference letters, any graduate degrees, work experience, and extra-curricular activities.
 Some law schools publish on their websites information on how they weigh the various criteria.